 Function send reset command to the Smablo GPS Shield in blockin manner.
 Function takes 2 parameters:

-to work onreset_flag
+• p_instance to work on

-which is reset type that we want to sent to the Shield.
-There are 2 types of reset that we can send to the shield and they are all avaiable in amg8833_reg_reset_state_t
+• reset_flag which is reset type that we want to sent to the Shield.
+There are 2 types of reset that we can send to the shield and they are all avaiable in amg8833_reg_reset_state_t after pressing F12 button when on type.

 ///Possible values for ::amg8833_reg_reset_t